 - Phase 1

 - Phase 3

 * This material contains information regarding investigational agents that, unless otherwise indicated have not been approved for commercial use by any country's Regulatory Authority.
-In addition, the clinical efficacy and safety for these investigational agents has not been established.
+The efficacy and safety for these investigational agents has not been established.
 There is no guarantee that these compounds will become commercially available or proven safe and effective for any particular therapeutic indication.

-3 Lytgobi® (futibanib)is FDA approved for the treatment of adult patients with previously treated, unresectable, locally advanced or metastatic intrahepatic cholangiocarcinoma harboring fibroblast growth factor receptor 2 (FGFR2) gene fusions or other rearrangements.
+1US: Lytgobi® (futibatinib) was granted accelerated approval for the treatment of adult patients with previously treated, unresectable, locally advanced or metastatic intrahepatic cholangiocarcinoma harboring fibroblast growth factor receptor 2 (FGFR2) gene fusions or other rearrangements.

 1EU: Lytgobi® (futibatinib) has conditional marketing authorisation in the EU as monotherapy for the treatment of adult patients with locally advanced or metastatic cholangiocarcinoma with a fibroblast growth factor receptor 2 (FGFR2) fusion or rearrangement that have progressed after at least one prior line of systemic therapy.

 2Registrational study to confirm the safety and efficacy of futibatinib in adult patients with locally advanced or metastatic cholangiocarcinoma with FGFR2 fusions or rearrangements that has progressed after at least one line of prior systemic therapy.